SANE Resources logo

 A:

 Most people "fail" when they challenge themselves to do something in their lives.
 Think about tests in school, taking a driving test, learning to play a sport.
 Most people have "failed" something.
-The key is to keep going and not give up.
+The key is to keep going and not give up entirely.
 Sometimes we're afraid of success, too.
 It's helpful to focus on the benefits for accomplishing a goal.
 Think, "What are the long-term benefits if I succeed?"
-And yes, this will require you to keep going and getting up when you fall down.
-A person cannot really fail at therapy because it is a constant learning process.
+And yes, this will require you to keep going and getting up when you fall down, and sometimes having to grieve a loss of something familiar or someome that you have held dear to your heart.
+A person cannot really fail "at" therapy because it is a constant learning process.
+Sometimes though, more intensive work might be necesary to prepare for, or help with, out-patient therapy.
+Workshops, Weekend or Week Intensives, Sober Living Houses or Intensive Out-Patient work are all additional and commonly used resources.
+Sometimes in-patient or residential living is necessary.
+If any of these might be useful we can discuss and explore these options together.

 Q: What if I'm not ready for therapy?